gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_protocol_assessment_01.md

 This assessment concludes that:

 - the protocol has crossed from discovery into early engineering relevance
-- it is strong enough to justify licensable-architecture thinking
+- it is strong enough to justify licensable-protocol thinking
 - it is not yet mature enough to package without further specification and testing
 - its deeper value is amplified by its RGPx foundation
-- its commercial pathway is most plausible as infrastructure rather than persuasion
+- its commercial pathway is most plausible as protocol infrastructure rather than persuasion
+- its central asset is increasingly a protocol grammar rather than a software toy
+- its most important open engineering question is now inferential-drift boundary discovery

 ---

 ## Final condensed statement

 > The TRIAD protocol is no longer merely a descriptive curiosity.
-It is emerging as a licensable coordination architecture candidate: role-separated, path-dependent, multi-scale, perturbation-testable, and grounded in an RGPx premise that may offer operational advantage across AI and beyond.
+It is emerging as a licensable protocol-infrastructure candidate: role-separated, path-dependent, multi-scale, perturbation-testable, reusable after bounded recovery, saturated-endurance-capable in the tested band, and grounded in an RGPx premise that may offer operational advantage across AI and beyond.

 ---